• Menu

 A few minutes later, Running Water arrived to share the information from the men’s area of expertise, that of hunting and weapons.
 We were introduced to the club, the boomerang, and the spear, not only how they were made, but also how to use them in battle and to hunt.
 These skills would all be valuable in the next hour as we would all have the opportunity to use these implements out on the activity fields.

-Layers of Coral Overlapping In All Directions - Oak Beach, Australia
+A Fish of Many Colors Feeding On The Coral - Oak Beach, Australia

-Layers of Coral Overlapping In All Directions – Oak Beach, Australia
+A Fish of Many Colors Feeding On The Coral – Oak Beach, Australia

-High Above The Rain Forest Canopy - Oak Beach, Australia
+Fish In The Coral - Oak Beach, Australia

-High Above The Rain Forest Canopy – Oak Beach, Australia
+Fish In The Coral – Oak Beach, Australia

 With the introductions complete, we headed out to a wide open field, where two Tjapukai males brought us into a safety cage, once again reviewed the steps involved with the throwing of a boomerang.
 Then one by one, each of us in the group came outside of the cage and were presented with two boomerangs to test our skills.
 Our group did reasonably well, though no one won the prize.
 If you could throw the boomerang and it came all the way back to you and you caught it, you got to keep it.
 It was clear that we were novices and that few, if any boomerangs were going to be given away today, but it was a fun experience nonetheless.